Cuba is famous for its rum cocktails, and rightly so. It is, after all, the birthplace of Bacardi.

 On the highway, I noticed what is essentially an organized hitch-hiking system that stands in as a main form of public transportation.
 Our guide explained why it's necessary to supplement the few public buses that are in various states of repair.
 As we sped along in our air conditioned mini bus, Cubans were waiting for rides outside in the stifling heat.
 Is it naive to hope that some of the profits from tourism will be allocated towards better public transport?

 Our guide pointed out rural boarding schools surrounded by vegetable crops where students would spend time working in the fields each day.
 He remarked on the doctors' homes along the highway, which double as clinics.
 Although medical care is free, doctors aren't paid any better than anyone else, he said.
 Therefore, those who bring gifts tend to be assisted much sooner than those who don't.
 Somehow, capitalist elements have persisted in one of the most socialist states in the world.

-Whatever your views on Cuba's politics and government, it's hard to deny the importance of tiny nation's cultural achievements.
+Whatever your views on Cuba's politics it's hard to deny the importance of tiny nation's cultural achievements.
 Oh, and let's not forget the cocktails.